Ephebopus uatuman: Identification

 They can be confused with E. cyanognathus, but they can be distinguished, as this species lacks the iconic blue chelicerae of the blue fang tarantula.
 They can be distinguished from all others by the coloration in females, and the shape of the genitalia of both sexes.

 Distribution

-They are found all throughout the Amazonean Region of Brazil, where it remains quite hot and tropical, usually maintaining a temperature of 27 C, although there is a sp,e variance between the months.
+They are found all throughout the Amazonean Region of Brazil, where it remains quite hot and tropical, usually maintaining a temperature of 27 C, although there is a variance between the months.
 This region also maintains a very high level of humidity, usually over 80%.

 Behavior

 They are quite skittish, but surprisingly defensive; receiving a bite from this species is not as rare as with most new world tarantulas.
 They are a fossorial species, generally staying in burrows.
 They usually make a burrow in the shape of a tub, which is usually covered in leaf litter.
 These burrows are quite similar to those of E. cyanognathus.
-The entrance and the leaves are bound together with webbing, and the burrow ends in a chamber which is about 20-40cm deep.
+The entrance and the leaves are bound together with webbing, and the burrow ends in a chamber which is about 20–40 cm deep.